Bass vs Catfish – What’s The Difference? Is Catfish Better?

 - Largemouth have a greenish gray body.
 They have dark, black blotches forming jagged horizontal lines down the body.

-In open waters the smallmouth bass have a lighter color compared to a darker color when found in darker rivers.
+In open waters the smallmouth have a lighter color compared to a darker color when found in darker rivers.

 - Smallmouth have two dorsal fins separated by a shallow notch.
 The front dorsal is shorter with spine rays.
 The second dorsal is taller with soft rays.

-- Largemouth bass have two dorsal fins with no separation.
+- Largemouth have two dorsal fins with no separation.
 The front dorsal is shorter with spine rays.
 The 2nd is taller with soft rays.

-- Catfish have one dorsal fin.
+- Cats have one dorsal fin.

-- The scales on the spotted bass head are smaller than the ones on the remaining part of the body.
+- The scales on the spotted head are smaller than the ones on the remaining part of the body.

-- The largemouth bass has a smooth tongue.
+- The largemouth has a smooth tongue.